 If you’ve been wrongfully terminated from your job don’t hesitate to call the firm for a free consultation.
 All cases are reviewed by an employment lawyer.
 Some people are afraid to call an employment law attorney because they are embarrassed about being terminated.
 Don’t be embarrassed, wrongful termination is extremely common and we are here to fight for your employment rights.

 As a lawyer, it is Mr. Robertson’s mission to provide the best representation to employees who have been treated badly at work.
 Sexual harassment, unpaid wages, retaliation, and wrongful termination should be a thing of the past.
 Mr. Robertson regularly appears before the judges in Orange County Superior Court, Los Angeles Superior Court, and San Diego Superior Court.
 He is also licensed to practice in Federal Court.
-He is a member of the National Employment Lawyers Association (NELA) and the California Employment Lawyers Association (CELA).
+He is a member of the California Employment Lawyers Association (CELA).